-Mount Sinai Health System: Amplifying Employee Voice Through Strategic Digital Communication
+Mount Sinai Health Systems: Amplifying Employee Voice Through Strategic Digital Communication

 Mount Sinai sought to transform how it engaged its dispersed workforce—particularly deskless employees—through a unified digital communications platform that could serve as a single source of truth while amplifying employee voice during periods of organizational change.